develancer/amd-opencl-test-case/README.md

 Why?
 ----
-It seems that AMD OpenCL compiler generates invalid code for multiplying 64-bit integers, which results in the upper part of the result being truncated.
+It seems that AMD OpenCL compiler does not correctly handle overflow when multiplying 32-bit integers cast to 64-bit.
+It results in the upper part of the result being truncated.

-The “fixed” version, with all 64-bit multiplications replaced with a custom function
+The “fixed” version, with all 32-to-64-bit multiplications replaced with a custom function
 ```C
 ulong mul(uint x, uint y) {
   const uint xH = x >> 16, xL = x & 0xFFFFu;